Carthage, Missouri: Economy

-Major area employers include Leggett & Platt, a Fortune 500 corporation manufacturing household durables, which is headquartered in the town, H.E.
-Williams, Inc. (a manufacturer of home electric lighting implements), Otts Foods, Schreiber Foods, and Goodman Manufacturing (all producing various food products) and the Carthage Underground, formerly a quarry, which now serves as a storage area with climate control for various products.
+Major area employers include Leggett & Platt, a former Fortune 500 corporation manufacturing household durables, which is headquartered in the town, H.E.
+Williams, Inc. (a manufacturer of commercial and industrial lighting fixtures), Otts Foods, Schreiber Foods, and Goodman Manufacturing (all producing various food products) and the Carthage Underground, formerly a quarry, which now serves as a storage area with climate control for various products.
 Carthage was well known in the early 20th century for the fine-grained, extremely dense grey limestone, "Carthage Marble", which came from that mine and was used for numerous public buildings throughout the US, including the Capitol Building in Jefferson City and the Jasper County Courthouse.

 Carthage has several food manufacturers and processing plants in and around the city.
 These plants produce a great deal of slaughterhouse waste.
 Changing World Technologies and its subsidiary Renewable Environment Solutions built the first operational commercial thermal conversion plant in the United States to take advantage of the large amount of feedstock for the thermal conversion process made available by the many food rendering plants in the area in 2003.

 In January 2008, a new city-owned hospital, McCune-Brooks, opened and the old facility has been renovated for use by the Carthage Water and Electric Plant.
 The new Carthage High School opened in 2009.

 The Dyno Nobel plant in Carthage is the only facility manufacturing dynamite in North America.

 Education and extracurricular activities

-Carthage R-IX School District operates five elementary schools, an intermediate center, Carthage Jr. High School and Carthage High School.
+It is in the Carthage R-IX School District.
+It operates five elementary schools (Pleasant Valley, Steadley, Fairview, Mark Twain, and Columbian), an intermediate center, a 6th Grade Center, Carthage Jr. High School, and Carthage Senior High School.
+It also operates a Technical Center that offers courses to both current high schoolers and community members.
+This primarily includes an in depth practical nursing program, construction and carpentry classes, and forklift certifications.
+The school district has 5,062 students as of the 2023-2024 school year.

 The town has a lending library, the Carthage Public Library.
+It opened in 1905 after receiving a grant of $25,000 from Andrew Carnegie and passing a tax vote to support the library 831 to 94 and was built using Carthage Marble.
+The library was renovated and expanded upon in starting in 2006 and ending in 2008.
+In late 2020, an annex named the Steadley Family Legacy Center opened that functioned as a maker space for the community providing 3D printers and other hands on tools for creating.